-Hold the sump rails against the sides of the fin under the sump as shown above left and drill 2 x 3/16" holes through the rail and through 2 fins - note that the second fin hole is to accommodate the free length of the screw.
+through 2 mis - note that the second minnole

+is to accommodate the free length of the screw.
 Fit a rubber grommet to each of the 4 large holes in each sump rail and fit each sump rail into place - feed each countersunk screw though until the nut can be fitted between the first and second fins then hold the nut and tighten firmly.

-Fit the aluminium spacer tubes to the top of the oil cooler as shown arrowed above right, aligning the tubes with the /4" holes in the cooler and making sure that the AN4-42A bolts can pass through freely.
+Fit the aluminium spacer tubes to the top of the oil cooler as shown arrowed above right, aligning the tubes with the 1⁄4" holes in the cooler and making sure that the AN4-42A bolts can pass through freely.
 The tubes will be a firm fit in between the mounting lugs on the cooler and they will be held in place by the AN4-42A mounting bolts.

 Fit the lateral rails loosely to the sump rails with AN3-10A bolts, washers and Nyloc nuts, then fit the cooler up to the lateral rails and fit the AN4-42A bolts through from the rear and secure with Nyloc nuts.
-Tighten the /4" bolts first and then tighten the bolts that pass through the rubber mounts.
+Tighten the 1⁄4" bolts first and then tighten the bolts that pass through the rubber mounts.
 At this point the cooler should be mounted firmly to the sump while being protected from vibration by the rubber mounts.
 Re-check all nuts for tightness.
 Refer to the drawing on the next page for detail.